jucazyn/jucazyn.github.io/_pages/cv.md

 {% include base_path %}

 This is an academic-oriented cv.
-For a more industry-oriented, please see the [pdf version](https://jucazyn.github.io/files/cv.pdf).
+For an industry-oriented perspective, please see the [pdf version](https://jucazyn.github.io/files/cv.pdf).

 ## education